RedTurtle/TurtledGazette/README.rst

 Please note
 ===========

-This product is compatible with PloneGazette *but* you can't use both together (they use the same namespace!).
+This product is compatible with PloneGazette *but* you can't use both (they use the same namespace!).

 Dependencies
 ============

-This product has been tested on all Plone versions from 3.3 to 4.3.
+This product has been tested on all Plone versions from 4.0 to 4.3.

 Authors
 =======